Using Refit!

 Refit is a small library that simplifies calling APIs in .NET.

-code for each endpoint and worrying about JSON serialization and errors, Refit lets you define your API as a C# interface.
+Instead of writing HttpClient code for each endpoint and worrying about JSON serialization and errors, Refit lets you define your API as a C# interface.
 It then handles all the HTTP calls for you automatically.

 Why use Refit?